The Art of Hermès

 Materiality and colour are central too to the works of Christo, who insisted that the meaning of the monumental urban and environmental projects (created with his wife and collaborator Jeanne-Claude) lay entirely in their immediate aesthetic impact.
 He is represented in the exhibition with The Umbrellas (1989), a collaged drawing in wax crayon, charcoal, strings map and photograph — the startling aquamarine geometries of its sunshades visually rhyming with the intensity of hue and graphic grooves of an alligator skin ‘Kelly Cut’ bag in electric blue.

 Celebrity too is revealed as an interchangeable characteristic between the history of Hermès’ bags and that of post-war artworks.
-Andy Warhol’s photo silkscreen Jackie (1964) is shown alongside a ‘Kelly Touch’ bag — so called after Princess of Monaco and former film star Grace Kelly, who had been given one on the set of ‘To Catch a Thief’, was photographed holding it over her stomach to conceal the early signs of her pregnancy.
-While Warhol’s iconic work and the blue bag exhibit a formal sympathy, they also both harness fame — and amplify it in the process.
+Andy Warhol’s photo silkscreen Jackie (1964) is shown alongside a ‘Birkin Touch’ bag, so called after film star and singer Jane Birkin.
+The bag was famously designed for Birkin in 1983 after she met by chance the Hermès CEO, Jean-Louis Dumas, on a flight from Paris to London.
+After accidentally spilling the contents of her straw bag on the floor, she explained to Dumas that she could never find a leather bag she liked, and by the end of the flight the Birkin Bag was born.
+It is now an international symbol of exclusivity.
+While Warhol’s iconic work and the blue bag exhibit a formal sympathy, they also both harness fame – and amplify it in the process.

 By exhibiting these objects side-by-side, The Art of Hermès emphasises parallel attributes between a unique work of art and the exclusivity of a hand-crafted Hermès bag, confirming their status as art objects as well as collectors’ items.